-Tech is constantly evolving, the industry is constantly shifting, and, in 2016, it seems like the desire to work with tech startups has never been greater.
+Tech is constantly evolving, the industry is constantly shifting, interview questions for millennials are getting tougher and, in 2016, it seems like the desire to work with tech startups has never been greater.
 Unfortunately, the cost of living in the world’s tech epicenter — Silicon Valley and San Francisco — has never been higher.
 Other major U.S. cities such as NYC, Seattle (home of Amazon), and to a lesser extent Boston and Austin are also becoming oversaturated with tech companies.

 With this in mind, ABODO has conducted a study to find the best American cities to launch a career outside of the major U.S. tech hubs.

 A list of the eight best cities outside of the major U.S. tech hubs — with Silicon Valley listed for reference — has been formulated based on approximately 1,500 user comments from Y Combinator’s Hacker News forum and feedback from tech workers and entrepreneurs across the country.
 Notable factors which affect the desirability of each city include: